SrivinaySridhar/NPTEL_db/README.md

 Column|	Type|	Description
 ------|-----|--------------
 assignment_id|	Integer|	Primary key.
 Unique identifier for the assignment course_run_id|	String|	Foreign key.
-Unique identifier of the course run associated with the assignment assignment_run_id|	Integer| Unique identifier of the assignment run week|	Integer|	Week in which the assignment is due graded|	Boolean|	Indicates whether the assignment is graded or not
+Identifier of the course run associated with the assignment assignment_run_id|	Integer| Identifier of the assignment run week|	Integer|	Week in which the assignment is due graded|	Boolean|	Indicates whether the assignment is graded or not